Maximum Course Load Enrollment

 Students must withdraw from classes if they will not or cannot attend.
 If you do not officially withdraw (even if you never attend class), you will be charged tuition, fees and penalties and will receive failing grades.

-A student unable to complete a drop or withdrawal by its respective deadline (please refer to the Dates and Deadlines page) may petition for an exception by submitting a request for an Emergency Withdrawal.
+If you are trying to drop a class from the current semester, check the Dates and Deadlines schedule.
+Use the Emergency Withdrawal appeal only if the drop date has passed.
 All requests must be initiated within one year of the semester in which grades were assigned.
 Requests received after one year will not be considered.
 Exceptions are granted only in unforeseen, catastrophic circumstances.
 The supporting documentation must be directly relevant to the unforeseen, catastrophic circumstance and specifically address the semester in question.
 Poor academic performance or failing to attend will not be given consideration.

 Drop and withdrawal deadlines are determined by the length of the individual class (generally, 68% of the length of the class).
 You should be aware of these deadlines for regular and irregular classes (those meeting less than the full semester).
 Drop/withdrawal deadlines for full semester and block courses are listed on the "Add/Drop/Withdraw Deadlines" page.